Rampo (film)

-Rampo (らんぽ, Ranpo) is a 1994 Japanese movie.
-It is based on the stories of Edogawa Rampo.
+Rampo (らんぽ, Ranpo) is a 1994 Japanese film based on the stories of Edogawa Rampo.
 It was released in the United States by The Samuel Goldwyn Company as The Mystery of Rampo.
 Originally shot by Rintaro Mayuzumi, the director had a falling out with producer Okuyama who then reshot much of the film and added many of the surreal elements.